 Dancers will not automatically line up in longways sets; they wait for you to announce the format.
 They will be more attentive than an American crowd: you'll only need to say “Take hands four” once, and they will listen to the instructions!
-We say “ones and twos” rather than “actives and inactives” (“actives” really doesn't mean much in modern contras anyway).
+We say “ones and twos” rather than “actives and inactives” (“actives” really doesn't mean anything in modern contras anyway).
 We say “reel of four” rather than “hey”, though most people will understand “hey”.
 We usually say “ladies” rather than “women” (but people in England tend to be politer so they won't come up to you and tell you that they don't like something you've said).
-We use a hands-across star (except possibly in squares) though I'm afraid you may also meet the “bunch of bananas” with less experienced dancers; we don't twirl at all; we give right hands in a right and left through.
+We use a hands-across star (except possibly in squares) though I'm afraid you may also meet the “bunch of bananas” with less experienced dancers; we don't twirl much; we give right hands in a right and left through.
 If you say “actives cast off” you probably won't get any interaction with neighbors — you'll need to say “assisted cast” — and even then some men will be reluctant to put their arms round another man.
 A better-known phrase is “The twos gate the ones up and round” but that would be done with hands rather than arms.
 I suggest you don't call a dance where the two men swing each other.

 Please don't run the dance as long as you would in the States.
 In England, 7 times through is the norm — possibly because a lot of clubs rely on recorded music.
 I usually let a contra run 9 times through, unless it's a complex dance and I feel they're relishing getting it right at last.
 They will get bored; they'll think “OK, we've done this dance — let's move on to something else”.
 And the bands in England don't pile on the excitement the way they do in the States.